mattyImry/Mountain-Gear_MS4-Code-Institute/README.md

 * I have created a Order table to save orders and I have created a OrderLine Item table to save the products in the orders.
 To save the User's orders the user field has a foreign key to connect to the user which place the order.
 To save the products, in the order table, there is a user field as foreign key to connect to the user and also the product field uses a foreign key to connect with the product.
 * For the User I have created a table to store information of the user with all the related field necessary for delivery.
 * To save the reviews related to one product I have created a table with a User field with foreign key to connect to the user that created the review and also the products has a foreign key to connect to the product reviewed.
-* To save the wishlist I have created a table with the user field as a foreign key to relate the wishlist to the user and the product CHECK IN CASE YOU CHANGE THE MODEL.
+* To read about the schema for the wishlist model please refer to bug and fixes section.

 ### **_Scope_**